 Words into actions

 Good PR and marketing is tricky.
 You need the right message with the right set of tools to send out to the right set of eyes.
 The better the execution, the better the engagement.
-It’ll reach a point where for you.
+It’ll reach a point where word-of-mouth will do the job for you.

 NGOs already have the right message.

-It’s sure as heck better than the ad for an air fryer I get now and then just because I googled a Gordon Ramsay video once.
-With to get seen and heard, NGOs can do so much more than just talk about social change, they might as well do it with all the new supporters they’ll get.
+It’s defintiely better than the ad for an air fryer I get now and then just because I googled a Gordon Ramsay video once.
+With the right strategies to get seen and heard, NGOs can do so much more than just talk about social change, they might as well do it with all the new supporters they’ll get.